-Laparoscopic cholecystectomy is the method in which the gallbladder is removed by the laparoscopic technique.
-The gallbladder is removed through a 5 to 8 inch long incision, or cut, in the patient’s abdomen.
+Laparoscopic cholecystectomy is the method in which the gallbladder is removed by the laparoscopic technique which involves making 4 small incisions to remove gallbladder.

 What is Laparoscopic Cholecystectomy?